ivancanosa/another_image_viewer/README.md

 - make: builds the project
 - make install: builds and copies the executable to $(HOME)/.local/bin/aiv
 - make test: builds and executes the tests

+## Technical details
+- The fps of the application is fixed.
+It it only adjusted when viewing a gif animation.
+- There is only in memory the full size of images that the user are viewing, and destroyed when the user is no longer viewing them.
+Therefore, there is 0 images in memory in grid mode and 1 in the image view mode.
+In continuum view mode, there is only in memory the images that the user can see.
+- The thumbnails are always loaded once they have been computed, and only destroyed when the app closes.
+- In grid view mode, The app computes the thumbnails of the images that are forward of the cursor, excepts those out of view.
+When it finish, it do the same but with those behind the cursor.
+- Since the program minimizes both the memory usage and IO operations, it is fast even if it is called with thousands of images.

 ## TODO
 - Change "cacheFilenames.hpp" so it also works on windows.